qct/unzip-and-open/README.md

-# A Simple Python Program to Unzip and Open Projects in IntellIJ
+# A Simple Go Program to Unzip and Open Projects in IntellIJ